trafgals/oracle-swizzin/README.md

 Within an hour, both LetsEncrypt and Cloudflare will update, and you should be able to connect to your server via secure HTTPS on your domain name!
 Change line 10 in `compute.tf` to use a subdomain

+Todo:
+* Automatically install the letsencrypt certificate into Plex - see here: https://hobo.house/2016/11/11/how-to-use-self-signed-ssl-certificates-for-plex-media-server/